 3. Visuals By Impulse Sub Badges

-Search through available inventory on Visuals by Impulse.
+You can search through available inventory on Visuals by Impulse.
 Inventory will fluctuate based on demand and what has recently been created.

-Custom Orders Through Visuals by Impulse
+Custom Twitch Badge Orders Through Visuals by Impulse

-Visuals by Impulse is happy to take custom orders for sub badges and other graphics.
+Visuals by Impulse are happy to take custom orders for sub badges and other graphics.
 After reviewing an order, a manager will get back to you with a quote for an exact price.
 The company requires you to put up a 50% deposit upfront to start the projects.

 You will have 30 days to examine the project and request edits.
 If a month has passed, they will still edit the image for a small fee.

-4. Stream Fixers Sub Badges
+4. Free Twitch Sub Badges

 5. RissaRambles Twitch Subscriber Badges

 RissaRambles is the personal website of a full-time artist and illustrator named Rissa.
-She specializes in designing emotes and sub badges (as well as other graphics) for streamers.
+She specializes in designing sub badges (as well as other graphics) for streamers.
 You can view her portfolio on her website and cross-check them with the streamers who use them!

+Rissa is a very talented artist who has reasonable pricing for her services.
 As she receives a number of inquiries, make sure to carefully read her ordering information and only write to her when you have a rough idea of what you would like her to complete for you.